LordNoteworthy/windows-internals/books/Windows NT Device Driver Development.md

 	- `IRP_MJ_WRITE`: performs a write operation on an existing file object => `WriteFile()`.
 	- `IRP_MJ_DEVICE_CONTROL`: performs a driver defined function on an existing file object => `DeviceIoControl()`.
 	- `IRP_MJ_INTERNAL_DEVICE_CONTROL`: as same the one before, except that yhere are no user-level APis that correspond with this function.
 This function is typically used for inter-driver communication purposes.
 * Minor IO function codes in Windows N are defined with symbols that start with `IRP_MN_`.
-Windows NT mostly avoids using minor function codes to overload major functions fr device drivers, fvoring instead the use of IO Control codes.
+Windows NT mostly avoids using minor function codes to overload major functions for device drivers, fvoring instead the use of IO Control codes.
 For example, one file system-specific minor IO function code is `IRP_MN_COMPRESSED`, indicating that the data should be written to the volume in compressed format.
 * The major and minor IO function codes associated with a particular IRP are stored in the MajorFunction and MinorFunction fields of the current IO Stack location in the IRP.
 	```
 	IoStack = IoGetCurrentirpStacklocation (Irp) ;